HebaAli48/HomeTemplate/README.md

 # Home Template

-A simple React-based template for building home or landing page websites.
+A RESPONSIVE simple React-based template for building home or landing page websites.

 ## Table of Contents